5argon/NotchSolution/.Documentation/HowTo.md

 Also, you can make a rect anywhere else to pad equal to safe area's shape even if its edge is not lining up at the canvas's edge, or not shaped in the same aspect as the screen, for example.
 The script does not care and just stretch out the rect and pad equal to safe area true to its name.
 This is intended behaviour and you may exploit it as you like.

-## How to pad by less amount than the safe area
+## How to pad by less amount than the safe area without using `influence`

 Sometimes the original anchoring already has a bit of padding with normal phone.
 But this padding is not enough with notched phone, so we want to use `SafeAreaPadding` on outer element and anchor the inner element to the desired side.